keikai/doc/dev-ref/book_model/Export_to_PDF.md

 After restarting server, ZK Charts will be shown when exporting PDF.
  -->

-# Load Excel Printing Setup
+# Supported Excel Printing Setup

 Spreadsheet exports its book model to a PDF file according to the page